 - In the New Zealand high UV; it takes approx 4 hours to charge 4x NiMH A class batteries via the Nomad 7 Panel under a clear sky(although be careful to shade the charger well)

-- Walking in and out of sky cover (Bush and clearings) it takes the same combination about 6-8 hours depending on how much your under cover to achieve the same full charge.
+- Walking in and out of sky cover (Bush and clearings) it takes the same combination about 6-8 hours to get a full charge.

 - The Power Bank requires 4 AA or 4 AAA to start charging, it doesn’t matter what state of charge the batteries are.

 - Charge just batteries or divide the charge between the batteries and a USB device.

 - The Power Bank has an LED light – always handy when your head lamp batteries need changing.